j-rivero/github_transfer_rename/README.md

 #### Usage:

     Usage: transfer_rename.bash [repo-name-for-single-migration]

     repo-name-for-single-migration: if present, instead of processing all repositories it will process just the repository name given.

-#### Input configurations

-### copy_board
+### SCRIPT: copy_board

 The scripts copies all the cards from one project board in GitHub to another.
 Before using it, both projects needs to exist and have exactly the same columns